Travel hacking is a concept I've been aware of for much of my travel blogging career.

 The second resource I used, and continue to use for motivation and help to choose which specific cards to apply for, is The Points Guy.

-There is so much info and data on this website; it can be overwhelming at times.
-However, The Beginner's Guide to Points and Miles is a good place to start.
+There is so much info and data on this website; it can sometimes be overwhelming.

 My Biggest Takeaway

-My biggest takeaway from the research I did was that the easiest, most efficient way to earn rewards points is with the sign-up bonuses that come with applying for new cards.
+My biggest takeaway from the research was that the easiest, most efficient way to earn rewards points is with the sign-up bonuses that come with applying for new cards.

 Credit Cards I Got in 2018